Ornsolot/Punto/README.md

 # Punto

 This is a Punto Game made in C with OCML (based on OCL & CSFML) librairies.
+You must use a debian based Linux distro for anything here to work has is.
+You technically can use it on Window / mac but i'm unsure of the steps to follow to set it up cotrrectly.

 ## SETUP